misspent/Darkened/README.md

 - Go into discord's settings
 - Go to your `"Themes"`
 - Click on `"Open Themes Folder"` button (Above the search bar)
-- Move the `.theme.css` file into that folder (It should load it)
+- Download and move the **[theme.css](https://github.com/misspent/Darkened/blob/main/BetterDiscord/main.css)** file into that folder
-- Click the checkbox in the top-right corner of the theme in discord to enable it
+- Click the checkbox in the top-right corner of the theme container in discord to enable it
 ### ✅ Features
 * ✔️ Good ol' darkness
 * ✔️ Optional Scrollbars